 I have a joint account and a sole account.
 It looks like the sole account has moved across but the joint account is still pending.
 Why is that?Both of the holders on a joint account need to go online to agree the move.
 If you haven't already done so, we'd suggest checking with your joint holder how far along they are through the process.

 I currently have an APS ISA subscription with M&G but I am trying to move to myM&G and I can't see my APS ISA in the list of accounts I hold.
 Will these assets be moved across?If you have subscribed to an APS ISA with M&G, the assets will move to myM&G along with all of your other holdings.
 When the move is complete, if you have any remaining APS ISA allowance we will record it against your account.
+If you can’t see your APS ISA listed once the move has completed, please contact us.

 Transferring from or to another provider